Key Takeaways

 Many employers now focus on employees' financial wellness.
 You can do the same by setting up a 401(k) plan for your team.

-401(k) plans have traditionally been too costly for small businesses, but a crop of lower-fee 401(k) providers has emerged to make this offering more affordable.
-These providers offer an all-in-one solution that streamlines management, integrates with your payroll operations and uses technology to help employees learn more about their investment options and easily make changes to their plan.
+401(k) plans have traditionally been too costly for small businesses.
+However, a range of lower-fee 401(k) providers has emerged to make this option more accessible.
+These providers offer an all-in-one solution that simplifies management, connects with your payroll system, and uses technology to help employees learn about their investment options and make changes to their plan.

-Fifty-three percent of businesses with fewer than 50 employees provide retirement or health plans, which means that many employees still must do the research to find a suitable retirement plan and manage it themselves.5 Adding this option to your employee benefits package could reduce this legwork for your employees.
-That in turn help empower them to save for retirement and may put you one step ahead of other small businesses.
+Fifty-nine percent of businesses with fewer than 100 employees offer retirement or health plans.5 This means many employees still need to research and manage a retirement plan on their own.
+Adding this option to your employee benefits package could reduce that effort for your employees.
+In turn, this can help them save for retirement and may give your business an edge over other small companies.

 4. Give Employees a Healthy Advantage

-Health savings accounts (HSAs) and flexible spending accounts (FSAs) are two other options you can offer employers to help offset health insurance costs.6,7
+Health savings accounts (HSAs) and flexible spending accounts (FSAs) are two options that can help employees manage health care costs.6,7

 Portability is another benefit of an HSA.
 Employees can take their HSA with them when they leave your company.
 Offering this option could give employees added flexibility and access to more cash while also reducing their tax burden when covering necessary expenses such as health care.

 An FSA allows employees to set aside pretax dollars to help pay for medical and childcare expenses.
 An FSA can also reduce taxes, but unlike with an HSA, individuals must use the money they've saved in an FSA within the plan year or they lose it.
-However, employers can either give employees two and a half extra months to use the money or allow them to carryover up to $610 (as of 2023) to the next year.
-As an employer, you can choose to make contributions to an FSA.
+However, employers can either give employees two and a half extra months to use the money or allow them to carryover up to $660 (as of 2026) to the next year.7 As an employer, you can choose to make contributions to an FSA.

 Another option is to consider a supplementary insurance product that allows employees to deduct their health insurance premiums directly from their paychecks.
 Some of these products also enable employees to get life insurance if they wouldn't otherwise qualify.
 Plus, they can keep their policy even when they retire or leave the company.
 This may be another way to help make your small business benefit packages more attractive.